Zahner-elektrik/Thales-Remote-Python/README.md

 * Measure impedance

 ### [eis_import_plot_example.ipynb](eis_import_plot_example.ipynb)
-This example also requires numpy, matplotlib and the package ThalesFileImport from the repository.
-This file also exists only as python without the Jupyter documentation.
-For the development numpy version 1.19.3 and matplotlib version 3.3.3 were used.

-It is an example of the following possibilities:
 * Measure an impedance spectra
 * **Importing the measurement results from the ism file into python**
 * Plotting the spectrum in bode and nyquist representation with the matplotlib library